Workout Of The Week:

 So much fun to be had.

 Yes, you do have to be a FWW Live member.
-But that's okay because I created a 6 week option.

 The Scale Doesn't Weigh Your Worth